Connectivity for economic growth and improved quality of life.

 Remote communities in the Amazon now have connectivity for the first time through the award-winning project Amazon Connection.
 Ericsson worked with operator Telefonica Vivo to provide mobile broadband to improve access to health, education and more for the 30,000 people of Belterra including remote Sururacá village where schoolchildren can now connect with students in Rio de Janeiro.

 Ericsson Response is a non-profit employee volunteer initiative that works in partnership with aid agencies to facilitate ICT solutions for their key missions; humanitarian relief work in disasters and enablers of economic growth and quality of life.
 Among the missions in 2012, Ericsson Response provided vital communications services to relief workers in South Sudan.
+Among the missions in 2013, Ericsson Response provided vital communications services to relief workers in the Philippines.
 Hear their stories.